bulletmark/mpr/README.md

 program will be automatically restarted and redisplayed each time you save your changes.
-Since all bytecode compilation is done on your host, not on the remote device, your development workflow is faster to build, load, and run; and device memory usage is significantly reduced.
+Since all bytecode compilation is done on your host, not on the remote device, your development workflow is faster to build, load, and run; and device memory usage and fragmentation is significantly reduced.

 Note that `mpr` does not automatically create the required mirror of directories for your files on the device.
 You are expected to initially